nacos-group/nacos-group.github.io/docs/en-us/how-to-reporting-bugs.md

 - Unique.
 Do not duplicate existing bug report.

-It may be worthwhile to read [Elika Etemad¡¯s article on filing good bug reports][filing-good-bugs] before creating a bug report.
+It may be worthwhile to read [Elika Etemadâ€™s article on filing good bug reports][filing-good-bugs] before creating a bug report.

 We might ask for further information to locate a bug.
 A duplicated bug report will be closed.